 One or more pages, front and back, are provided to report on the status of measurable goals which have been developed to aid in the implementation of strategies, procedures, and programs used to achieve each of the six minimum control measures in Part IV.B of the General Permit.
-This section provides narrative space for a descriptive explanation and evaluation of the actions taken to satisfy each of the minimum control measures for the 2015 calendar year.
+This section provides narrative space for a descriptive explanation and evaluation of the actions taken to satisfy each of the minimum control measures for the 2018 calendar year.
 Please type or print.
 If additional space is needed, modify as necessary.
 Please submit attachments to the appropriate minimum control measure following the format provided.
 A Permit ID # has been provided, which refers to the part of the permit where you can find a listing or description of the required measurable goal.

 Please provide a general summary of actions taken (implementation of BMPs, development of procedures, events, etc.) to meet the measurable goals of the minimum measure.
 Be sure to identify parties responsible for achieving each measurable goal and reference any reliance on another entity for achieving any measurable goal.
+Mark with an asterisk () if this person/entity is different from last year.